5 Essential B2B SEO Best Practices

 B2B marketers have to be intentional about the keywords they target on every landing page and blog post.
 That’s because some keywords will attract the wrong audience.
 For example, if a keyword is too general, it could attract B2C customers or searchers who are just learning and not interested in buying anytime soon.
 Ranking for these keywords might look nice, but are ultimately fruitless; your time and effort are best spent targeting transactional keywords.
 These are the keywords that your B2B clients search for when they’re looking to invest in your services.

 How do you know if a keyword is transactional for a B2B audience?
 Think about who might be searching for that keyword.
 As an example, let’s say your company produces *equipment* for small scale manufacturing of printed circuit boards (PCBs).
 A potential keyword you might look at would be “small scale pcb manufacturing.”
-While it’s true that someone searching for this phrase may be looking to buy your products, many searchers will instead be looking for a company to provide manufacturing services.
+While it’s true that someone searching for this phrase may be looking to buy your products, many searchers will instead be looking for a company like VSE who provides PCB manufacturing services.
 As a result, your conversion rates for visitors coming in through this keyword will be very low.

 You can check your work in two ways: (1) think about the search and what a person would mean who typed in those exact words in that order; and (2) see what comes up when you search for the phrase.